Story behind this incredible Concorde photo

 And the helicopter was constantly moving.
 The pilot couldn't hover, we had to fly in circuits -- something to do with keeping the helicopter in the air.

-Trying to balance those things out, you stop the aperture down so that you have more depth of feed, but that lowers your shutter speed, which means you could get blur if you move the camera too quickly.
+Trying to balance those things out, you stop the aperture down so that you have more depth of field, but that lowers your shutter speed, which means you could get blur if you move the camera too quickly.
 There was a lot of mental arithmetic and I probably changed my camera's settings 10 times before Concorde arrived

 Capturing the moment